MCUdude/MightyCore/README.md

 * Edit the baudrate line in the [boards.txt](https://github.com/MCUdude/MightyCore/blob/be8e1012161f65bfc34bad1daa22857b4644f877/avr/boards.txt#L131) file, and choose either 115200, 57600, 38400 or 19200 baud.
 * Upload the code using a programmer (USBasp, USBtinyISP etc.) and drop the bootloader
 * Use the 1 MHz option instead

+## Bootloader option
+If your application doesn't need or require a bootloader for uploading code, you can choose to disable this.
+This frees 512 bytes of the flash memory on ATmega8535/16/32/164/324 and frees 1024 bytes on ATmega644/1284.

+Note that you need to select **Bootloader: "No"** and actually hit **Burn bootloader** in order to set the correct fuse bits.
+Now you're no longer able to upload using serial, until you select *Bootloader: "Yes"* and burn the bootloader again.

 ## BOD option